ibmdb/node-ibm_db/README.md

 npm 3.10.10<br>
 ibm_db: 2.3.0

-- Recommended versions of node.js is V4.x, V6.x and V7.x.
-Support for node.js V0.12.x is deprecated on Windows and will be discontinued from next release.
+- Recommended versions of node.js are >= V4.X.

+- For Windows platform (node-ibm_db 2.5.0 onwards) - We have discontinued providing pre-compiled add-on binaries for node.js versions < 4.X.
+For node.js versions < 4.X, Visual Studio will be required to compile node-ibm_db.

 ## Install